alexberriman/newtondb/README.md

 - [By a simple condition](#simple-condition)
 - [By an advanced condition](#advanced-condition)

-The examples in this section will use the following as a data source:
+The examples in this section will use the following dataset:

 ```json
 [